 2009-2010 Alexander J Taylor graduated with First Class Honours in Arts (Art History) from the University of Melbourne, with previous study at the University of Queensland and the University of California, Berkeley.
-Alex continued his DPhil in History of Art at Oxford as a Rae and Edith Bennett Travelling Scholar and has been revising his doctoral dissertation on corporate patronage for publication.
-Alex led a three-year research initiative on the American art collection of the Tate, including scholarly publications, workshops and displays and contributing to Tate Modern's Alexander Calder: Performing Sculpture exhibition (opened November 2016), including a catalogue essay on the artist's early wire sculptures based on research he first began at Oxford in 2009.
+Alex continued his DPhil in History of Art at Oxford as a Rae and Edith Bennett Travelling Scholar and has revised his doctoral dissertation on corporate patronage for publication.
+Alex led a three-year research initiative on the American art collection of the Tate, with scholarly publications, workshops and displays and contributed to Tate Modern's Alexander Calder: Performing Sculpture exhibition (opened November 2016), including a catalogue essay on the artist's early wire sculptures based on his research at Oxford in 2009.
 After his role as Terra Foundation Research Fellow for American Art at Tate in London concluded, Alex has taken a faculty position as Academic Curator and Assistant Professor of History of Art and Architecture at the University of Pittsburgh.